VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Flag value can be read from the given file when using -httpAuth.password=file:///abs/path/to/file or -httpAuth.password=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -httpAuth.password=http://host/path or -httpAuth.password=https://host/path
   -httpAuth.username string
      Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
-See also -httpAuth.password -httpListenAddr array
+See also -httpAuth.password -httpAuthHeader string
+     HTTP request header to use for obtaining authorization tokens (default "Authorization") -httpListenAddr array
      TCP address to listen for incoming http requests.
 See also -tls and -httpListenAddr.useProxyProtocol Supports an array of values separated by comma or specified via multiple flags.